AdvaySingh-9/TaskBot-v1/README.md

 # TaskBot-v1
+# Description 📓
 [TaskBot v1](https://huggingface.co/spaces/Advay-Singh/taskbot-v1) is a intelligent AI which can solve some complex questions at high speed.
+It is the 2nd version of [TaskBot](https://taskbot-ai-as.netlify.app/#versions)

 # Technologies Used
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?logo=html5&logoColor=white)